rasmusmerzin/rn-datetime/README.md

 ## Demos

-A demo is exported as a Web App and can be viewed in a browser at [rasmusmerzin.github.io/rn-datetime](https://rasmusmerzin.github.io/rn-datetime).
+A demo is exported as a Web App and can be viewed at [rasmusmerzin.github.io/rn-datetime](https://rasmusmerzin.github.io/rn-datetime).

 > These demos are recorded in GMT+02:00.